 No matter which trail you choose, you're likely to see wildlife.
-Wooded groves and sunken marshes in the valley’s floor serve as home to waterfowl, amphibians, lizards, turtles and more.
+Wooded groves and sunken marshes in the valley’s floor are home to waterfowl, amphibians, lizards, turtles and more.
 Black beetles work tirelessly, red-tailed hawks float effortlessly, coyotes pause to make eye contact with you before sprinting away.
 Chirping crickets serenade you.
 Families of deer munch on vegetation.

-Natural rock outcroppings, particularly on the western ridge, provide habitats for squirrels, burrowing owls and lizards.
+Natural rock outcroppings, particularly on the west ridge, provide habitats for squirrels, burrowing owls and lizards.
 The park’s woodlands and groves provide acorns, seeds, fruits, and cover for nesting for a variety of birds and mammals.

 Raptors are abundant at Tolay Lake Regional Park.
 Hawks, owls, kites, kestrels, and golden eagles hunt from above as the wide open expanse offers the perfect setting for airborne assaults.

 And then there’s the cattle.
 This property has been ranched since the 1800s, and grazing continues in the park as an important vegetation management practice.
 The cows at Tolay seem much more afraid of humans than humans need be of them.
 If you haven’t had the chance to hike alongside cattle, see below for tips on sharing the trails.

 Hiking at Tolay Lake Regional Park is a unique experience, and we’ve only just begun.
 With a robust master plan that calls for an eventual 30 miles of trails, hike-in camp sites, a visitor center and bunkhouse, outdoor classrooms, equestrian amenities, new picnic areas and more (as funding becomes available), Tolay will have incredible experiences to offer.
 In other words, come see for yourself.